fanifrancs/sunny-side/README.md

 # sunny-side
-A collection of back-end applications which I built.
+A collection of back-end applications I built.